rsdoiel/antenna/socal_north.md

 ---

-## Here's everything you need to know about the curfew for downtown LA
+## Here's everything you need to know about curfews for downtown LA

 date: 2025-06-11, updated: 2025-06-11, from: The LAist